Dallinger/Dallinger/docs/source/dummies_node.rst

     #: the participant the node is associated with
     participant = relationship(Participant, backref='all_nodes')

 Let's go through these one at a time.
 The first one creates a column called ``type``, and specifies that it's a String up to 50 characters long.
 The immediately following lines allow this column to take on different values (i.e. be "polymorphic").
 Why would we want this?
-Well, remember that due to table/object duality at some point any row in the table is going to be read and turned into an object, but the program needs to know what kind of object to turn in into.
-We might expect things in the Node table to be turned into Nodes, and in general you are right.
+Well, remember that due to table/object duality at some point any row in the table is going to be read and turned into an object, but the program needs to know what kind of object to turn it into.
+You might expect things in the Node table to be turned into Nodes, and in general you are right.
 But remember how we discussed above that different kinds of Nodes can be created (bots, for instance).
-The ``type`` column is what let's the program know what kind of Node object to turn each row of the table into.
+The ``type`` column is what lets the program know what kind of Node object to turn each row of the table into.
 We'll see examples where types other than ``node`` are used later on, but for now, let's just stick with ``node``.

 The next row creates the ``network_id`` column.
 It contains an integer (not a String).
 The next bit (``ForeignKey('network.id')``) might seem a bit mysterious, but again it can be solved by thinking about row/object duality.
 Recall that if you want to know details of a Node's Network you can just do something like:
 ::